 For tips on success in digital marketing, take a look at this video.

 Studies have shown that several companies including retailers realize the importance of customer-centricity and personalized marketing.
 So, I believe companies will allow some amount of their budget on marketing technology and automation tools.

 Thank you, Neal!
 We are excited to listen to your thoughts and advice.
-These insights are beneficial to our readers as they explore new social channels, influencer marketing while implementing a strong cross-channel marketing approach for their brands.
+These insights are beneficial to our readers as they explore new social channels, and influencer marketing while implementing a strong cross-channel marketing approach for their brands.
 You can connect with Neal and gain more insights on social media and influencer marketing from his blog.